From 1 July 2017, the off-the-plan concession changed to become the principal place of residence off-the-plan concession.

 This means that after applying the off-the-plan concession, the dutiable value of Paige’s apartment is $155,000 ($620,000 - $465,000).

-If some building work has begun at the time of contract, the dutiable value will generally reflect the value of the land and construction work completed at the time of contract.
+If some building work has started at the time of contract, the dutiable value will generally reflect the value of the land and construction work completed at the time of contract.

-Previously, the OTP concession was available for purchases of all types of property.
-The change means that the concession is no longer available for OTP purchases of holiday homes, investment properties or commercial properties.
+Previously, the off-the-plan concession was available for purchases of all types of property.
+The change means that the concession is no longer available for off-the-plan purchases of holiday homes, investment properties or commercial properties.

-The new PPR OTP concession is now limited to the purchase of a principal place of residence (PPR) and is relevant for determining whether a transfer meets the dutiable value threshold for a:
+This concession is now limited to the purchase of a principal place of residence and is relevant for determining whether a transfer meets the dutiable value threshold for a:

 - Principal place of residence concession (dutiable value up to $550,000), or